 The finished products are very strong, and the labor costs are low.
-The process is also used to make products such as golf club shafts, fishing rods, tubing, pipes, channels, and beams.
+Also used to make products such as golf club shafts, fishing rods, tubing, pipes, channels, and beams.

 Resin Transfer Molding

-Resin is then pumped into the mold after it has been clamped.
+The resin gets pumped into the mold after being clamped.
 This is done under pressure and through injection ports.
 On all the exposed surfaces, there are some smooth finishes done, and there is a production of complex parts with this kind of process.

 The cycles are speedy sometimes, and the process can be highly automated or just simple.
-Any combination of orientation and materials can be used by laying up reinforcement material inside the mold.
+Any combination of orientation and materials are used to reinforce material inside the mold.
 These reinforcements also include 3-D reinforcements.

 When it comes to this process, fiber reinforcements and resins, which are raw materials, are made to cure and harden by being exposed to air.
 This process also has its different t processes that include filament winding, casting, spray-up, and hand lay-up.